Keyboard shortcuts

 command(command: string[], cwd?: string, stdin?: bytes): bytes

 Run a command in a subprocess and return its stdout output.
-While the output type is bytes, in most cases you can use it interchangeably as a string.
+Supports streaming of stdout.

 Parameters

-• stdin: Data to pipe to the subprocess's stdin
+• stdin: bytes (default = b''): Data to pipe to the subprocess’s stdin

 Errors

-• If the command fails to initialize (e.g. the program is unknown)
+• If the command fails to initialize (e.g. program unknown)

 • If the subprocess exits with a non-zero status code